 I have also lived through this dynamic first hand.
 I live in Montgomery County, Maryland, one of the most liberal counties in America.
 Most of my friends are liberal.
 I love them just the same.
 If you doubt me, read my recent post on how friendships and family always transcend politics.
 My children attended a private school for K-8 that is widely known as the most liberal crunchy granola school in the area.
 Their sports jerseys were tie-dye.
 ‘Nuff said, right?

 We sent them there because it was a great school and they got a wonderful education.
 But, the parents, faculty, and staff were uniformly to the left of Lenin.
 They also preached (and preached and preached) diversity.
 Everyone and every lifestyle was to be not only accepted, but embraced.
 I agreed with some of it and I disagreed with some of it.
-I made a stand against one issue (and prevailed), but mostly just accepted the stuff I didn’t like as the price to pay for the stuff I did like about the education (note: my 19 year old son is a registered republican and my daughter joined the republican club at her high school – the same one Obama’s kids attend).
+I made a stand against one issue (and prevailed), but mostly just accepted the stuff I didn’t like as the price to pay for the stuff I did like about the education.

 It was largely a really nice group of parents.
 But, the one thing that always bummed me out was the incredible blind spot they all had for what “diversity” really meant.
 It means accepting ALL opinions and ALL lifestyles as equally viable and worthy of respect, not just the ones you agree with.
 I remember a bowling party for one of my kids during the 2004 election.
 I was standing with a group of parents who were talking about the election.
 They talked about people who supported George Bush in terms one would ordinarily save for talking about Jeffery Dahmer.
 I mean really nasty and vitriolic stuff.
 I was literally standing right there, in the conversation.
 I guess they just assumed I was a liberal, like them.
 Or, that, regardless of my views, it’s just OK to say ugly things about people with certain views they disagree with.
 I was hurt (yes, dudes do have feelings).
 I understand that they didn’t agree with my political views.
 Furthermore, I respect their views.
 Clearly they not only didn’t respect mine, they viewed them as categorically unacceptable in polite society and only capable of being held by really awful human beings.